ConfD-Developer/ConfD-Demos/confdgnmi/README.md

 TODOs:

-* difference between replace and update.   -> 3.4.4.
+* difference between replace and update.   -> gnNMI specification 3.4.4.
 * should `replace` be supported?

 Get in response list of Paths and what was done for each path (`response`).